-What was once a trend has now become an inevitable reality to the natural evolution of the workplace; remote work is not now just a perk, but it’s becoming a necessity to the common well-being of companies and employees.
-COVID-19 has arrived to revolutionize and restructure systems that we had in place that no longer work for us, our capacity to work is one of them.
-Working remotely might be a temporary solution for companies responding to the current crisis, but there are a multitude of reasons that organizations would benefit from transforming to a 100% remote company.
+What was once a trend has now become an inevitable reality in the natural evolution of the workplace; remote work is not now just a perk, but it’s becoming a necessity for the common well-being of companies and employees.
+COVID-19 has arrived to revolutionize and restructure systems that we had in place that no longer work for us, and our capacity to work is one of them.
+Working remotely might be a temporary solution for companies responding to the current crisis, but there is a multitude of reasons that organizations would benefit from transforming to a 100% remote company.

 It’s not just time that commute kills, but it is also a person’s motivation and morale, which leads to the death of productivity.
 Commuting is stressful; relying on public transportation, navigating through extreme weather conditions or the absurd amount of traffic a driver has to face day to day without adding an unexpected car accident or construction site are just some examples of how a commuter can already show up to work mentally and physically drained.
 Working remotely helps employees work in a relaxed environment which enhances creativity and productivity.